 The service they recommend may be delivered in a hospital or while you continue to live in your home, depending on the issue and its severity.
 In Victoria, the mental health service system is divided into services for adults (aged 16–64), children and youth (aged 0–18) and older people (aged over 64).

 Victoria’s mental health service system is delivered via 16 ‘catchments’: nine in metropolitan Melbourne and seven in rural Victoria.
-To find your nearest service, visit the Department of Health & Human Services website.
+To find your nearest service, visit the Department of Health & Human Services .

 When to contact a mental health service

-If you begin to notice worrying signs of mental illness it is best to get some advice.
+If you begin to notice signs of mental illness it is best to get advice and help as soon as possible.

 - speak to a family member or trusted friend about your thoughts, feelings or behaviour